 I know this is true because I've graded their tests.

-I'm telling you the fact that there is no “best” personal training certification because I don't want you to get caught up in what I sometimes jokingly call the fitness industrial complex.
+I'm telling you this so you know that there is no “best” personal training certification.
+I don't want you to get caught up in what I jokingly call the fitness industrial complex.

 Focus on knowledge – not just a fitness certification.
 Be holistic in your approach to fitness and don't be dogmatic and think that “my cert is the best”.
 No fitness organization is the best.